Lying to a Federal Agent in San Antonio, Texas.

 In summary, the following two questions help determine if a statement is material.
 First, what statement did the defendant make?
 Second, what decision was the agent or agency trying to make?
 If the statement is capable of influencing that government decision, then the statement is material.
 See Richardson, 676 F.3d at 505.
 But, if the statement is not capable of influencing that decision, then the statement is not material.
 And consequently, a person is not guilty of lying to the feds.
 This is true even if the statement is false.

-Are there defenses to making a False Statements to a federal agent?
+Are there defenses to lying to a federal agent?

 Yes.
 A solid defense strategy is to challenge the elements of the crime.
 We just mentioned one option.
 For instance, a statement can be false.
 But if the statement is not “material,” then the government cannot prove the person gave a false statement.